 - Remind them to be careful when crossing over driveways, laneways & alley entryways

 - As in years past, check your kids’ candy before letting them eat it – throw away opened or suspicious candy

 - Halloween is a great night to keep your pets INSIDE

 - Ensure your pets are secure when opening door for trick or treaters

 - Sadly, black cats are at particular risk for injury and assault

-- Firecrackers & fireworks can spook animals resulting in them escaping from your yard or getting away from you while walking them
+- Firecrackers & fireworks can spook animals which can cause them to flee from your yard or pull away from you while walking them

 - Walk your dogs on a leash – even if you can normally walk your dog leash-free, Halloween is NOT the night to do so